-All these factors revolve around the idea that the team is open to change, can take decisions fast and has good user stories with acceptance criteria.
+All these factors revolve around the idea that the team is open to change, can make decisions fast and has good user stories with acceptance criteria.

-- The Portfolio is a selection of the investment themes along with appointing budget for them.
+- The Portfolio is a selection of the investment themes along with appointing a budget for each

 If you know Scrum, you are probably already familiar with Artifacts.
-The SAFe framework is not an exception in this regard!
-It has 2 artifacts: Team/Product Backlog and Sprint Backlog.
+The SAFe framework is not an exception!
+It has two artifacts: Product Backlog and Sprint Backlog.

-It might sound easy to implement SAFe until you start doing it.
+Implementing SAFe may sound simple at first, but that can quickly change once you begin.
 Initially, the team should have an Agile mindset.
-Right from the start, it is necessary to train each member of the team in SAFe and to launch the first Agile release trains; this way you can prepare the ground for the application of the framework.
-Definition of the value stream and its adjustability will determine the project’s performance.
-To top it off, create an environment where the team’s self-organization with roles proposed by SAFe will flourish.
+From the start, it’s necessary to train each team member in SAFe and launch the first Agile release trains.
+This way, you’ve laid the groundwork for applying the framework.
+Defining the value stream and its adjustability will then determine the project’s performance.
+To top it off, create an environment where your team’s roles proposed by SAFe will flourish.

-Scrum Artifacts are more important than you might think, as they provide essential information for the Scrum Team and the Stakeholders.
+Scrum Artifacts are more critical than you may think, as they provide essential information for the Scrum Team and the Stakeholders.

-- It represents a combination of best ideas borrowed from Agile and Lean processes
+- It combines the best ideas from Agile and Lean

-- The teams structured on the feature basis
+- Teams are organized on a feature basis

-Is there a way to ensure that the team’s attention is focused on the whole product and not on a particular part?
+Is there a way to ensure that the team’s attention is focused on the full product and not on a particular part?
 Here’s where LeSS comes in handy!

-LeSS, an organizational design framework alongside Scrum, requires examining the purpose of one-team Scrum elements and figuring out how to reach the same purpose while staying within the constraints of the standard Scrum rules.
+LeSS, an organizational design framework that works alongside Scrum requires examining the purpose of one-team Scrum elements and figuring out how to reach the same goal while staying within the constraints of the standard Scrum rules.

-The two large-scale Scrum frameworks of LeSS are single-team Scrum scaled up: LeSS (up to eight teams) and LeSS Huge (up to a few thousand people on one product).
+The two large-scale LeSS Scrum frameworks are single-team Scrum scaled up: LeSS (up to eight teams) and LeSS Huge (up to a few thousand people on one product).

 - Large-Scale Scrum is Scrum